recidivism5/Blocks/readme.md

 # Blocks
 There are many partial minecraft clones out there.
 It's time to make a complete one.
 I'm targetting a kind of mix between classic, alpha and beta.
 I don't want a nether, slabs/stairs, beds or dungeons.
 But I do want colored wool.
 And bricks.
 Lol.
+And seasons.
 ### Necessary features:
 - [ ] Chunks stored in 2d MCRegion style files (maybe make it compatible with minecraft world files)
 - [ ] Procedural generation